andfanilo/pyspark-interactive-lecture/README.md

 ### nbconvert

+`invoke nbconvert` will convert the notebook to a HTML file inside the `build/` directory.

-To launch With a local server for serving the slides : `jupyter nbconvert --to slides lecture.ipynb --post serve`
+`invoke nbconvert --serve` to launch With a local server for serving the slides as a Reveal.js slideshow.

 ### decktape